NBISweden/development-guidelines/README.md

 Avoid "force push" unless it makes everyone's life easier.

-If a "live" checkout of the repository needs to exist somewhere, for example to run a public web service, then
+If a "live" checkout of the repository needs to exist somewhere, for example to run a public web service, then:

-* Don't do development in the live checkout.
+* Don't do development in the live checkout
-* Do development and testing in a private checkout.
+* Do development and testing in a private checkout
-* Only ever do "git pull" in the live checkout.
+* Only ever do "git pull" in the live checkout
-* A live service with active users should run a stable release from the master branch.
+* A live service with active users should run a stable release from the master branch

 ### Helpful commit messages